gabenespoli/vim-mutton/README.md

 ## Motivation

-I usually use n/vim in a full-screen terminal, which causes two problems [especiall] on a large monitor.
+I usually use n/vim in a full-screen terminal, which causes two problems [especially] on a large monitor.
 First, when editing code that is 80 characters wide all of the text is on the far left and I'd much prefer it to be centered on the screen.
 Second, when editing prose with soft line wrapping, each line (aka, paragraph) is way to long across.
 I wanted to be able to center the buffer on the screen.
 This plugin provides commands for toggling empty buffers on the left and right parts of the screen, leaving your content in the middle part.
 This plugin also provides wrappers for some sidebar plugins, so that they play nice with the empty sidebars.

 ## Installation